-After my little banner hung in the elements all winter in 2023, I took it apart and added other found elements in the process to derive new “personalities.”
+After my little banner hung in the elements all winter in 2023, I took it apart and added other found elements.
 These then continued to commune with each other and the elements, hanging from the crabapple tree outside my studio window.
-Among the elements incorporated here are fabrics dyed with plants from the yard, an embroidery of a tobacco plant that spent time buried in the soil, a rust-dyed cheese cloth, scraps of thread and old buttons, parts of a flour-sack, and vintage fabric.
+Among the components I incorporated were fabrics dyed with plants from the yard, embroidered and printed images of plants (again, from my yard), scraps of thread and vintage fabric.
+I have gone on to add more experimental elements, such as watercolor paper with marks from a handmade-feather brush.
+After being in the elements for so many months, there are new patterns and colors- constellations of mildew, uneven faded dyes, and dirt, along with all the unseen microbes and molecules present in the environment that are now woven into these fragments.

 My latest series of mini-quilts is a love letter to the cycle the human hand has helped along for thousands of years in the practice of saving seeds for next year’s crop.